Bedouin: Saudi Arabia

 The Arabian Peninsula was one of the original homes of the Bedouin.
 From there, they started to spread out to surrounding deserts, forced out by the lack of water and food.
-According to tradition, Arabian Bedouin tribes are descendants of two groups: Qahtanis, also known as Yaman, who originate from the mountains of Southwestern Arabia, and claim descent from a semi-legendary ancestral figure, Qahtan (often linked to the biblical Joktan), and Adnanis, also known as Qays, who originate in North-Central Arabia and claimed descent from Adnan, a descendant of the Biblical Ishmael.
+According to tradition, Arabian Bedouin tribes are descendants of two groups: Qahtanis, also known as Yaman, who originate from the mountains of Southwestern Arabia, and claim descent from a semi-legendary ancestral figure, Qahtan (often linked to the biblical Joktan), and Adnanis, who originate in North-Central Arabia and claimed descent from Adnan, a descendant of the Biblical Ishmael.

 A Bedouin family in Sharqiya Sands, Oman.

 A number of Bedouin tribes reside in Saudi Arabia.
-Among them are Anazzah, Juhaynah, Shammar, al-Murrah, Mahra, Dawasir, Harb, Ghamid, Mutayr, Subay', 'Utayba, Bani khalid, Qahtan, Rashaida, and Banu Yam.
+Among them are Anazzah, Juhaynah, Shammar, al-Murrah, Mahra, Dawasir, Harb, Ghamid, Mutayr, Subay', 'Utayba, Bani Khalid, Bani 'Uqbah, Qahtan, Rashaida, and Banu Yam.
 Saudi Arabia pursued a policy of sedentarization in the early 20th century, which was initially linked with the establishment of the Ikhwan.
-As a result of this policy and subsequent modernization, the number of bedouin that retain their nomadic lifestyle has decreased rapidly.
+As a result of this policy and subsequent modernization, the number of Bedouin that retain their nomadic lifestyle has decreased rapidly.

 According to Ali Al-Naimi, the Bedouin, or Bedu, would travel in family and tribal groups, across the Arabian Peninsula in groups of fifty to a hundred.
 A clan was composed of a number of families, while a number of clans formed a tribe.
 Tribes would have areas reserved for their livestock called dirahs, which included wells for their exclusive use.
 They lived in black goat-hair tents called bayt al-shar, divided by cloth curtains into rug-floor areas for males, family and cooking.
 In Hofuf, they bartered their sheep, goats and camels, including milk and wool, for grain and other staples.
 Al-Naimi also quotes Paul Harrison's observation of the Bedouin, "There seems to be no limit at all to their endurance."